bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 ---

-# The begin-description envelop
+# The description environment

-The LATEX begin-description envelop is designed to typeset a list of key/value pairs, where each key is flushed against the left margin and each value is indented by a fixed space.
+The LATEX "description" environment is designed to typeset a list of key/value pairs, where each key is flushed against the left margin and each value is indented by a fixed space.

 Each key is placed inside a \item, such as